adrelanos/aeternity-wiki/Whitepaper-dev-full-text.md

 Once the oracle launcher has supplied an answer or until acertain amount of time has passed, any other users can submitcounter-claims by depositing the same amount of aeon.
-Ifno counter-claims have been submitted by the end of thetimeframe, the answer supplied by the user that launched theoracle is accepted as truth, and the deposit is returned.
+If no counter-claims have been submitted by the end of thetimeframe, the answer supplied by the user that launched theoracle is accepted as truth, and the deposit is returned.
 If anycounter-claims are submitted, then the consensus mechanismfor blocks will be used to answer the oracle.

 This is moreexpensive, but since we know we can take at least one ofthe two safety deposits, we can use it.

 [☝](#)